huggingface/blog/sahajBERT-a-collaboratively-pretrained-language-model.md

 ## Acknowledgements

+We would like to warmly thank Sylvain Lesage who made some of the blog post illustrations.

 The DeDLOC paper and sahajBERT training experiment were created by Michael Diskin, Alexey Bukhtiyarov, Max Ryabinin, Lucile Saulnier, Quentin Lhoest, Anton Sinitsin, Dmitry Popov, Dmitry Pyrkin, Maxim Kashirin, Alexander Borzunov, Albert Villanova del Moral, Denis Mazur, Ilia Kobelev, Yacine Jernite, Thomas Wolf, and Gennady Pekhimenko.

 In addition, we would like to thank Stas Bekman, Dmitry Abulkhanov, Roman Zhytar, Alexander Ploshkin, Vsevolod Plokhotnyuk and Roman Kail for their invaluable help with building the training infrastructure.
 Also, we thank Abhishek Thakur for helping with downstream evaluation and Tanmoy Sarkar with Omar Sanseviero, who helped us organize the collaborative experiment and gave regular status updates to the participants over the course of the training run.